Why We Love Casio Privia Pro PX-560 Digital Piano

 Privia PX-560 has very powerful built-in speakers of 8 watt on each side.

 The sound of the speakers are quite good and the audio quality is simply superb, but you may feel a buzzing sound when you connect it to play songs via other smart devices such tablets or mobiles.
 (I felt the sound while using it with my iPhone)

 The Privia PX-560 has 256-note polyphony which makes you able to hear every details of your performance.

 The PX-560 also offers impressive mode of layering and splitting: Split, Dual and Duo (Duet play).

-And the Duet paly mode splits keyboard into sections of the same pitch.
+And the Duet play mode splits keyboard into two sections of the same pitch.
 Duet mode comes useful when playing along with a tutor or other student to see and learn.

 I was trying from a long a time to get my hands of PX 560 but was not getting the opportunity.
 Luckily one of my student (Carey, Thanks Carey) bought PX 560 from UK and finally got my hands on the keyboard for a whole week.
 So here are my experience with the keyboard.